AustroMelee/Austros-ATLA-World/raw-data/characters/combustion-man.md

   "dialogue": [
     "I've heard about you.
 They say you're good at what you do, and even better at keeping secrets.
 The Avatar is alive.
 I want you to find him, and end him."
   ],
-  "tags": ["Fire Nation", "Assassin", "Combustionbender", "Book Three", "The Headband", "The Western Air Temple"], "tagCategories": {
+  "tags": ["Fire Nation", "Assassin", "Combustionbender", "Book Three", "The Headband", "The Western Air Temple", "villain"], "tagCategories": {
     "nationTags": ["Fire Nation"],
     "roleTags": ["Assassin", "Firebending Master"],